vijayrnadar/katas2023/ReadMe.md

 ### 8.6.2.
 Context

- Reservation system is complex system and requires infrasture in case hosted on premises
+ The reservation system is complex and requires infrastructure in case hosted on-premises
 ### 8.6.3.
 Decision

-After careful evaluation and consideration, we have decided to adopt Cloud as Hosting Platform.
-Any cloud provide AWS/GCP/Azure can be used.
+After careful evaluation and consideration, we have decided to adopt the Cloud as a Hosting Platform.
+Any cloud provider AWS/GCP/Azure can be used.
 This decision is based on the following factors:
-- Hosting cost will be significantly reduced.
+- Hosting costs will be significantly reduced.
-- Scalability can easily acheived with our application design
+- Scalability can easily be achieved with our application design

 ### 8.6.4.
 Consequences

-The decision to adopt Cloud hosting platform has the following consequences:
+The decision to adopt a Cloud hosting platform has the following consequences:
-- Need expert and well trained cloud team
+- Need expert and well-trained cloud team
-- Proper costing analysis need to be done for various cloud services
+- Proper costing analysis needs to be done for various cloud services

 ##   8.7.
 Rich user interface